Supreme Council, Scottish Rite, Northern Jurisdiction, USA: Beginnings

-Although most of the thirty-three degrees of the Scottish Rite existed in parts of previous degree systems, the Scottish Rite did not come into being until the formation of the Mother Supreme Council at Charleston, South Carolina, in May 1801.
+Most of the thirty-three degrees of the Scottish Rite existed in parts of previous degree systems.
+In 1767, the Ineffable Lodge of Perfection had been chartered in Albany, NY, and awarded up to the 25th degree.
+Similar bodies were formed in Philadelphia and Charleston awarding degrees up to the 25th, but all had died out by 1800.The Scottish Rite in the United States, and the awarding of degrees up to the 33rd, formally came into being with the creation of the Mother Supreme Council at Charleston, South Carolina, in May 1801.